Paramore's Hayley Williams Goes Solo With 'Petals For Armor,' Shares Seething Single

 She's taken pride in the camaraderie of Paramore and spent years refusing to be sold as a solo artist by her label.
 Even with the band's own internal drama, she has said, "I wanted that us-against-the-world thing."
 Paramore is now 16 years strong.

 Today, she's announcing her first solo album, Petals for Armor, due out May 8.
-Taylor York produces, Zac Farro plays drums and touring Paramore member Joey Howard co-writes some of the songs — it's a solo record supported by the Paramore family.
+Taylor York produces and touring Paramore member Joey Howard co-writes some of the songs — it's a solo record supported by the Paramore family.

 If the depression that seeped beneath 2017's After Laughter was streaked with neon highlights, then "Simmer" forms a thundercloud, quietly seething.
 The track's dark synths, sparse guitar and front-end mix of electronic and live drums paint a muted palette on which Williams spills the guts of a "f***** like that man."